Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/managing_organization_settings/managing_security_settings.md

 ---
 Redact personal information and configure password policy rules to add to the default password requirements.

-Click **Security** from the Organization - Settings menu to access organization security settings.
+Click **Security & Privacy** from the Organization - Settings menu to access organization security settings.
 Then, select the organization from the *Organization* dropdown menu to configure the following settings for the specified organization.

 ![Managing organization settings](/Images/settings_tab_security.png)

 ## Redact personal information

 Select the option to **Redact Personal Information** to redact email addresses within an organization where the user's email address is displayed, except the *Account* view.
 The email address on the *Account* view is always redacted, whether the setting is enabled or disabled.
 By default, the setting is disabled.

+## Opt out third-party support services

+Select this option to **Opt Out Third-Party Support Services** to disable third-party support services within the Axway platform once logged into an organization.

 ## Configure password settings